joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

     conda activate cwas
     pip install cwas

+  The installation of R package **glmnet** is also required for risk score analysis.

   CWAS-Plus requires a working directory for efficiency.
 Users can create the working directory through command below.